 Electricity

-Repair category 2
+Repair category 1

-Notes Electrics appear to be of mixed eras.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas
+d Gas

 Repair category -

 Notes Not applicable.

-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

-Notes Bathroom fittings are aged but in a serviceable condition.

-Heating and hot water

-Repair category 1
+Notes No significant defects evident.

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation. -- --
+Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+Boarding behind the boiler may contain asbestos material.
+Please see 'Limitations to Inspection' for further information.